signaloid/C0-microSD-Hardware/docs/hardware-overview/signaloid-soc/communication-scheme.md

 | 0            | Set onboard red LED   |

 ### `command` register
 This register can be set by the host application, and read by the device application.
-It is used for sending commands to the Signaloid Core.
+It is used for sending commands to the Signaloid SoC.

 {: .note }
 > The specific values of the `command` and `status` registers for communication between the host and the device are application dependent.